mpcsb/testing_branch/_posts/2021-03-22-optimization_sample_fusion.md

 ---

-This follow up to this [post](https://www.testingbranch.com/parameter_optimization_subsampling/) where we explore the changes in the output of machine learning models when they are trained on samples of varying sizes.
+This is the continuation to this [post](https://www.testingbranch.com/parameter_optimization_subsampling/) where we explore the changes in the output of machine learning models when they are trained on samples of varying sizes.
-This second part will try to explore a bit deeper in what circumstances subsampling is helpful; compare convergence speeds with a standard bayesian optimization approach; and observe if there's a strategy to how we spend our computational budget.

 ---

-Some preliminary thoughts:
+Some preliminary thoughts and conclusions from the last post:
 1. Complexity of the models determine how profitable it is to explore in lower samples.
 For quadratic algorithms and ignoring the actual implementation, training one model with a full dataset should cost the same amount of time as training 6.25 with 40% of that dataset.
 2. Before a threshold sampling percentage, the results of a model are not informative for the full dataset.
 Being greedy doesn't help here.
-3. Overall, models at smaller samples seem to be noisier images of the full dataset models.
+3. Overall, models at smaller samples seem to be noisier images of the full dataset trained models.

 ---

+Let's take this [example](https://github.com/fmfn/BayesianOptimization/blob/master/examples/sklearn_example.py) from [bayes_opt](https://github.com/fmfn/BayesianOptimization).
+We want to optimize over a 3d space composed of random forest parameters (max_features, min_sample_split, trees) where the model is evaluated a cross-validated negative log-loss score.
-Let's take this [example](https://github.com/fmfn/BayesianOptimization/blob/master/examples/sklearn_example.py) from bayes_opt and observe the standard bayesian optimizer run 100 models with the full dataset -- 10 randomly to get acquinted with the model's response and 90 to find the optimum.
+A standard bayesian optimizer runs 100 models with a synthetically generated dataset with a binary target.

-Let's do a quick run in an exploratory mode:
+Let's do a run in an exploratory mode: focusing one exploring the landscape instead of necessarily exploiting regions near local or global maxima.

+The logs below print how many models were ran during the bayesian optimization and the computational budget it consumed.
+We print the best combination of parameters until the last iteration.
+During this process, the best model was found in iteration 13 and the remaining 87 never resulted in a superior model.

 ```
 Optimizing Random Forest: 100 models; budget: 100